jup-ag/space-station/docs/3-v6-beta/1-swap-api.md

 ## Setting Priority Fee for Your Transaction

-Sometimes, you might see your transaction expiring without confirmation on-chain.
-You can set `computeUnitPriceMicroLamports`, this means that you will have to pay additional fee, `computeUnitSet (1400000) * computeUnitPriceMicroLamports`, to prioritize your transaction.
+If transactions are expiring without confirmation on-chain, this might mean that you have to pay additional fees to prioritize your transaction.
+To do so, you can set the `computeUnitPriceMicroLamports` parameter.

 ```js
 const transaction = await (